 Does insurance cover pellet treatment?

 Some insurance companies may cover the cost of treatment while others may not.
-If you have something other than an HMO you should have a good chance of getting reimbursement.

 Please note we do not take or file insurance.
 However we will help support you in submitting a claim to your insurance company by providing you with paperwork, paid receipts, etc. which you can also submit to your Flexible Health Care Spending Account.